NUCAPS/nc_var_names/README.md

 * IASI: infrared atmospheric sounding interferometer
 * AMSU: Advanced Microwave Sounding Unit

-Variables:
+Location, Geometry, and Geography Variables
 * CrIS_FORs: The collocated CrIS/ATMS field of regard number, an index ranges for 1-120.
 * Time: Time in UTC Milliseconds since Jan 1, 1970
 * Latitude: Retrieval latitude values for each CrIS field of regard (degrees North).
 Spans -90 to 90.
 * Longitude: Retrieval latitude values for each CrIS field of regard (degrees East).
 Spans -180 to 180.
- * View_Angle: View angle for each CrIS FOR.
-Spans -45 to 45, where 0 is nadir/directly overhead.
 * Surface_Pressure: Surface pressure in hPa.
 This value is not retrieved by NUCAPS, it is derived from the GFS forecast surface pressure.
- * Skin_Temperature: The surface skin temperature at the top of the ground surface.
- * MIT_Skin_Temperature: Same as above, but the microwave-only retrieval.
- * FG_Skin_Temperature: Same as above, but the first guess.
- * Quality_Flag: Quality flags for retrieval.
-0 indicates that the MW+IR passed, 1 indicates the MW-only passed, all other values indicate that the retrieval failed.
 * Topography: SUrface height in meters.
 This field is auxillery data, not retrieved by NUCAPS.
 * Land_Fraction: Land fraction ranging from 0 to 1.
 This field is auxillery data, not retrieved by NUCAPS.
- * Mean_CO2: Column averaged CO2 (ppm) per CrIS FOR
- * FG_Mean_CO2: First guess value for the column averaged CO2 (ppm) per CrIS FOR.
- * ncemis_Per_FOR: Number of cloud emissivity hinge points per CrIS FOR
- * nemis_Per_FOR: Number of surface emissivity hinge points per CrIS FOR
- * N_Smw_Per_FOR: Number of MW spectral points per CrIS FOR (13 for NOAA-20 EDR v3.0)
- * ncld_Per_FOR: Number of cloud layers per CrIS FOR, presently 2 layers.
-See Cloud_Top_Fraction and Cloud_Top_Pressure.
+* View_Angle: View angle for each CrIS FOR.
+Spans -45 to 45, where 0 is nadir/directly overhead.
 * Solar_Zenith: Solar zenith angles for each CrIS FOR.
 Ranges from 0 to 180 degrees.
 * Satellite_Height: Satellite height above each CrIS FOR
 * Ascending_Descending: Flag that indicates if the scan is moving from south to north (ascending) or from north to south (decsending).
 The flags codes are 1=Descending, 0=Ascending.

- * MW_Surface_Class: Microwave surface class
- * MW_Surface_Emis: Microwave surface emissivity
+Vertical Pressure Coordinates
 * Effective_Pressure: 100 pressure layer coordinates, to be used as the vertical coordinate with trace gases.
 * Pressure: 100 pressure level coordinates, to be used as the vertical coordinate with air temperature.

+Quality Variables
+* Quality_Flag: Quality flags for retrieval.
+0 indicates that the MW+IR passed, 1 indicates the MW-only passed, all other values indicate that the retrieval failed.

+Geophysical Variables using the IR+MW retrieval
+* Temperature: MW+IR air temperature retrieval on 100 levels in units Kelvin.
+* H2O_MR: IR+MW water vapor mixing ratio on 100 layers in mixing ratio units (kg/kg).
+* H2O: MW+IR water vapor retrieval on 100 layer column density (molecules/cm2).
+* Liquid_H2O_MR: Cloud liquid water layer in mixing ratio (kg/kg)
+* Skin_Temperature: The surface skin temperature at the top of the ground surface.
+* O3: IR+MW ozone retrieval on 100 layers column density in units of molecules/cm2.
 * O3_MR: IR+MW ozone retrieval on 100 layers in mixing ratio units (ppbv).
- * FG_O3_MR: First guess to the ozone retrieval on 100 layers in mixing ratio units (ppbv).
- * O3: IR+MW ozone retrieval on 100 layers column density in units of molecules/cm2.
- * FG_O3: First guess to the ozone retrieval on 100 layers in units of molecules/cm2.
- * CO2: IR+MW carbon dioxide retrieval on 100 layers column density in units of molecules/cm2.
 * CO_MR: IR+MW carbon monoxide retrieval on 100 layers in mixing ratio units (ppbv).
 * CO: IR+MW carbon monoxide retrieval on 100 layers column density in units of molecules/cm2.
 * CH4_MR: IR+MW methane retrieval on 100 layers in mixing ratio units (ppbv).
 * CH4: IR+MW methane retrieval on 100 layers column density in units of molecules/cm2.
- * H2O_MR: IR+MW water vapor mixing ratio on 100 layers in mixing ratio units (kg/kg).
- * MIT_H2O_MR: MW-only water vapor mixing ratio on 100 layers in mixing ratio units (kg/kg).
- * FG_H2O_MR: First guess to the water vapor mixing ratio on 100 layers in mixing ratio units (kg/kg).
- * H2O: MW+IR water vapor retrieval on 100 layer column density (molecules/cm2).
- * MIT_H2O: MW-only water vapor mixing ratio on 100 layers column density (molecules/cm2).
- * FG_H2O: First guess to the water vapor mixing ratio on 100 layers column density (molecules/cm2).
- * Temperature: MW+IR air temperature retrieval on 100 levels in units Kelvin.
- * MIT_Temperature: MW-only air temperature retrieval on 100 levels in units Kelvin.
- * FG_Temperature: First guess to the air temperature retrieval on 100 levels in units Kelvin.
 * N2O_MR: MR+IR Nitrous Oxide mixing ratio (ppbv)
 * N2O: MR+IR Nitrous Oxide layer column density (molecules/cm2)
 * HNO3_MR: Nitric Acid mixing ratio (ppbv)
 * HNO3: Nitric Acid layer column density (molecules/cm2)
 * SO2_MR: Sulfur Dioxide mixing ratio (ppbv)
 * SO2: Sulfur Dioxide layer column density (molecules/cm2)
- * Ice_Liquid_Flag: Indicates if liquid ice is present.
-The flag codes are 0=water and 1=ice.
+* CO2: IR+MW carbon dioxide retrieval on 100 layers column density in units of molecules/cm2.
- * Liquid_H2O: Liquid water layer column density (molecules/cm2)
+* Mean_CO2: Column averaged CO2 (ppm) per CrIS FOR* Liquid_H2O: Liquid water layer column density (molecules/cm2)

+Geophysical Variables using the Microwave-Only Retrieval
+* MIT_Temperature: MW-only air temperature retrieval on 100 levels in units Kelvin.
+* MIT_H2O_MR: MW-only water vapor mixing ratio on 100 layers in mixing ratio units (kg/kg).
+* MIT_H2O: MW-only water vapor mixing ratio on 100 layers column density (molecules/cm2).
+* MIT_Skin_Temperature: Same as above, but the microwave-only retrieval.
+* MIT_MW_Emis: Microwave emissivity from MIT retrieval
+* MW_Emis: Microwave emissivity
+* MW_Frequency: Microwave emissivity
+* MW_Surface_Class: Microwave surface class
+* MW_Surface_Emis: Microwave surface emissivity

+First Guess Values for the Retrieval: Below are the first guess values that are in the file.
+Some additional context on FG values can be found in [this repository](https://github.com/NUCAPS/first_guess).
+* FG_Temperature: First guess to the air temperature retrieval on 100 levels in units Kelvin.
- * Liquid_H2O_MR: Cloud liquid water layer in mixing ratio (kg/kg)
+* FG_H2O_MR: First guess to the water vapor mixing ratio on 100 layers in mixing ratio units (kg/kg).
+* FG_H2O: First guess to the water vapor mixing ratio on 100 layers column density (molecules/cm2).
+* FG_Skin_Temperature: Same as above, but the first guess.
+* FG_O3_MR: First guess to the ozone retrieval on 100 layers in mixing ratio units (ppbv).
+* FG_O3: First guess to the ozone retrieval on 100 layers in units of molecules/cm2.
+* FG_Mean_CO2: First guess value for the column averaged CO2 (ppm) per CrIS FOR.

+Cloud Retrievals: NUCAPS produces a cloud top pressure and fraction retrieval for two cloud layers, which can be paired with the Quality_Flag (which provides horitontal quality control) to understand where in the column to most trust the data.
+The page 2 of [this quick guide](https://weather.ndc.nasa.gov/nucaps/qg/NUCAPS-cloud-frac-quick-guide_final.pdf) for more information.
 * Cloud_Top_Fraction: Fraction of clouds on multiple layers, expressed from 0 (cloud free) to 1 (fully cloudy).
 Algorithm presently supports two layers, although the variable has 8 fields.
 Unused fields have a fill value (-9999.0).
 The smaller index is the value
 * Cloud_Top_Pressure: Same as Cloud_Top_Fraction, but for pressure level of clouds on multiple layers.

- * Stability: Atmospheric stability parameters Stability( 1): Convective Available Potential Energy (CAPE) in joules per kilogram Stability( 2): Convective Inhibition (CIN) in joules per kilogram Stability( 3): Pressure (hPa) at Lifting Condensation Level (LCL) Stability( 4): Pressure (hPa) at Equilibrium Layer (EL) Stability( 5): Pressure (hPA) at Level of Free Convection (LFC) Stability( 6): Temperature (K) at Lifting Condensation Level (LCL) Stability( 7): Temperature (K) at Level of Free Convection (LFC) Stability( 8): Potential Temperature (Tpot) Stability( 9): Equivalent Temperature (Teqiv) Stability(10): Lifting Index (LI)
+Averaging Kernels: Only for NUCAPS EDR v3.1 or greater.
+An example use case can be found in [this repository](https://github.com/NUCAPS/methane-ak-calculation).
+* Temperature_AK_Eff_Pressure
+* Temperature_AK
+* Temperature_Function_Index
+* Temperature_Function_Last_Index
+* Temperature_Bot_Eff_Pressure
+* H2O_AK
+* H2O_AK_Eff_Pressure
+* H2O_Function_Index
+* H2O_Function_Last_Index
+* H2O_Bot_Eff_Pressure
+* O3_AK
+* O3_AK_Eff_Pressure
+* O3_Function_Index
+* O3_Function_Last_Index
+* O3_Bot_Eff_Pressure
+* CO_AK
+* CO_AK_Eff_Pressure
+* CO_Function_Index
+* CO_Function_Last_Index
+* CO_Bot_Eff_Pressure
+* CH4_AK
+* CH4_AK_Eff_Pressure
+* CH4_Function_Index
+* CH4_Function_Last_Index
+* CH4_Bot_Eff_Pressure
+* CO2_AK
+* CO2_AK_Eff_Pressure
+* CO2_Function_Index
+* CO2_Function_Last_Index
+* CO2_Bot_Eff_Pressure
+* SO2_AK
+* SO2_AK_Eff_Pressure
- * IR_Emis_Freq
+* SO2_Function_Index
- * FG_IR_Emis_Freq
+* SO2_Function_Last_Index
- * IR_Surface_Emis
+* SO2_Bot_Eff_Pressure
- * FG_IR_Surface_Emis
+* HNO3_AK
- * IR_Surface_Refl
+* HNO3_AK_Eff_Pressure
- * MW_Emis
+* HNO3_Function_Index
- * MIT_MW_Emis
+* HNO3_Function_Last_Index
- * MW_Frequency
+* HNO3_Bot_Eff_Pressure

- * Cloud_Emis: Cloud IR emissivity
- * Cloud_Freq: Cloud IR frequencies
- * Cloud_Refl: Cloud IR reflectivity
+Stability Parameters: Only recommended for NUCAPS EDR v3.1 or greater,. which uses the same methodology as NSHARP/SHARPpy to compute stability.
+* Stability: Atmospheric stability parameters
+    * Stability( 1): Convective Available Potential Energy (CAPE) in joules per kilogram
+    * Stability( 2): Convective Inhibition (CIN) in joules per kilogram
+    * Stability( 3): Pressure (hPa) at Lifting Condensation Level (LCL)
+    * Stability( 4): Pressure (hPa) at Equilibrium Layer (EL)
+    * Stability( 5): Pressure (hPA) at Level of Free Convection (LFC)
+    * Stability( 6): Temperature (K) at Lifting Condensation Level (LCL)
+    * Stability( 7): Temperature (K) at Level of Free Convection (LFC)
+    * Stability( 8): Potential Temperature (Tpot)
+    * Stability( 9): Equivalent Temperature (Teqiv)
+    * Stability(10): Lifting Index (LI)

 Dimensions:
 * Number_of_CrIS_FORs: Index value for the number of CrIS/ATMS field of regard.
 (120)